Vyral/nate-martinez-recruiting/_posts/2020-07-17-what-your-clients-need-to-know-about-forbearance.md

 {% include pullquote.html %}

-If one of your clients is applying for forbearance, advise them to contact their mortgage company, who should already have information packets already, and help guide them through the process.&nbsp;
+If one of your clients is applying for forbearance, advise them to contact their mortgage company, who should already have information packets, and help guide them through the process.&nbsp;

-One great thing is that t**he C.A.R.E.S Act states that it won’t affect your clients’ credit scores**, but I’d recommend that your clients start checking their credit as soon as they get their forbearance agreement.
+One great thing is that **the C.A.R.E.S Act states that it won’t affect your clients’ credit scores**, but I’d recommend that your clients start checking their credit as soon as they get their forbearance agreement.
 Right now, through Equifax, Experian, and TransUnion, you can get a free annual credit report, or you can also visit [www.AnnualCreditReport.com](http://www.annualcreditreport.com) to sign up for a weekly credit report up until April 2021.

 For more useful information to pass on to your clients regarding forbearance, click here.